deadlydog/deadlydog.github.io/_pages/Kudos.md

 title: "🙏 Kudos and Thank Yous I've received"
 ---

-A while back I started keeping track of "thank you" emails and donations that I received for my open source software.
+In 2021 I started keeping track of "thank you" emails and donations that I received for my open source software.
-Unfortunately I wasn't very diligent about keeping track of them years ago, so many are lost, but I was able to track down some from years past.
 This page is a compilation of that feedback.
 It's a nice place I can turn to when I'm not feeling motivated, or when I need a pick-me-up.

 ## Donations and thank you emails from the community

+2023-03-21

+$5.00 USD from Josh Jones for my blog posts.

+> Thanks for the blog.
+> I'm a PowerShell enthusiast (and dabbler in AHK).
+> I'm currently learning C#/dotnet and it's been very helpful :)

+---

 2023-02-28

 $5.00 USD from Edward Eastman for [CloseZoomWindowsAfterJoiningMeeting](https://github.com/deadlydog/CloseZoomWindowsAfterJoiningMeeting).

 > Thank you for the AHK code to close Zoom launch windows.

+---

 2022-12-31